Are You in Need of a Premarital Agreement?

 When most couples discuss a premarital agreement, the partner that is being asked to sign one may become defensive, but premarital agreements can work out in everyone’s favor.

 What could be seen as a divisive contract can become a reason for trust to exist.
 In fact, one in ten couples enter into some form of a premarital agreement before marriage so that their assets can be protected.
-If you have more questions about premarital agreements, call Hossein Berenji for a free consultation.
+If you have more questions about premarital agreements, call Hossein Berenji for a free case evaluation.

 What is a Premarital Agreement?

 According to California’s Family Code Section 1610, a premarital agreement is an agreement between prospective spouses and is effective upon marriage.
 A premarital agreement, unlike most other agreements, is enforceable even without consideration.
 However, like all other contracts, premarital agreements must be in writing and must be signed by both parties to be enforceable.
 A premarital agreement must be executed voluntarily as well as provide a fair, reasonable, and full disclosure of the property or financial obligations of the other party.

 Premarital agreements are usually contracted between two people who are contemplating marriage.
 Though many may question the need for premarital agreements, some premarital agreements are necessary and can be valuable to an engaged couple because premarital agreements direct how property will be allocated amongst couples upon divorce and/or death.

 Premarital agreements are generally enforceable as long as they do not violate public policy, but they are not applicable to child support or child custody matters.
 Though premarital agreements are enforceable, in the state of California, courts are generally not in favor of premarital agreements that promote a divorce.